jijinggang/MarkdownEditor/README.md

 MarkdownEditor
 ==============

-Lightweight markdown editor written by c++ , for windows user.
-Only one exe file, and need not any other modules.
+Lightweight markdown editor/viewer written by c++ , for windows user.
+It's a green software, only one exe file, and need not any other modules.

 Download